Dog Hip Dysplasia

 The hip joint functions as a ball and socket joint.
 The hallmark of Hip Dysplasia is laxity in this joint.
 Over time, forces acting on these bones to counteract the instability will lead to small, microscopic fractures and resulting osteoarthritis.
 It is the most common cause of arthritis in the hipbone of a dog.

 There are several overlapping causes that can lead to this impairment, however, genetic predisposition is thought to play the largest role.
 OFA lists the Bulldog as the highest percentage of dysplastic hips evaluated followed by the Pug, Dogue de Bordeaux, and Neapolitan Mastiff.
 Other factors besides genetics that may contribute to Hip Dysplasia are nutrition, growth rate, exercise, muscle mass, and obesity.

-Symptoms of this condition vary and are largely based on the severity of joint laxity, inflammation and how far along the disease have progressed.
+Symptoms of this condition vary and are largely based on the severity of joint laxity, inflammation, and how far along the disease has progressed.
 Indications of hip dysplasia can include:

 - Decreased activity

 - Reluctance to run or jump, especially after exercise

 - Loss of muscles in the hind limbs

 All dogs suspected of having Hip Dysplasia should undergo a thorough physical examination by a Veterinarian.
 Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
 After a thorough Physical Examination, it is likely your veterinarian will recommend radiography, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.